 Manuscripts that report commentary, surveys or experiments utilizing human subjects must verify Institutional Review Board (IRB) or other human subject research approval from the author(s)’ institution.
+This includes manuscripts reporting quantitative data or testing the use of cases or instructional resources (e.g. surveys, interviews or quotes from students, faculty or others about the materials being tested).
 The author(s) should include notation of this approval within the manuscript.
 In addition, the submitting author will be asked to verify such approval and submit evidence of approval as part of the web-based submission process.

 Projects by accounting researchers may be exempt from IRB review or eligible for an expedited process.
 However, the decision to obtain an IRB review is not the researcher’s and it is always best, when in doubt, to obtain an assessment from the local IRB or human subject approval process.
-Please read the AAA Human Subject Research Policy which can be found here.
+Please read the AAA Human Subject Research Policy which can be found in Additional Information below or online here.

 The nonrefundable submission of $75.00 for members or $100.00 for nonmembers of the AAA is payable by credit card (VISA, MasterCard, or American Express only).
 The payment form is available online at: https://my.aaahq.org/Shop/Product-Catalog.
 If you are unable to pay by credit card or have any questions, please contact the AAA Member Services Team at (941) 921-7747 or email@example.com.